JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7879 days**.

-And here is a just a random fact -  **Central air conditioners use 98% more energy than ceiling fans.**.
+And here is a just a random fact -  **Cleopatra married two of her brothers**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)